The Opening of the Route 66 Extension

 The whole purpose of Route 66 is to avoid the traffic lights (and congestion) along the business-oriented Route 3.
 Living in Rio Grande, we use Route 66 a couple times per week whenever we need to travel into the San Juan area.

-In the past, it has taken 30 to 45 minutes just to drive from the end of Road 186 to the entrance to Route 66 due to traffic on Route 3.
+In the past, it has taken anywhere from 15 to 45 minutes just to drive from the end of Road 186 to the entrance to Route 66 due to traffic on Route 3 (depending on day of week, time and traffic).
 Today, we drove the same distance in just over 4 minutes!
 It’s totally worth the extra cost to us!